learningequality/kolibri/docs/getting_started.rst

   pre-commit install

 .. note:: Pre-commit can have issues running from alternative Git clients like GitUp.
 If you encounter problems while committing changes, run ``pre-commit uninstall`` to disable pre-commit.

+.. warning:: If you do not use any linting tools, your code is likely fail our server-side checks and you will need to update the PR in order to get it merged.

 Automated testing